netrisai/docs/network-policies.rst

 We recommend using the Routes only if BGP is not supported by the remote end.

 | Typical use cases for static routing:

 * To connect the switch fabric to an ISP or upstream router in a situation where BGP and dual-homing are not supported.
 * Temporary interconnection with the old network for a migration.
 * Routing a subnet behind a VM hypervisor machine for an internal VM network.
 * Specifically routing traffic destined to a particular prefix through an out-of-band management network.

 | Add new static route fields description:

 * **Prefix** - Route destination to match.
 * **Next-Hop** - Traffic destined to the Prefix will be routed towards the Next-Hop.
 Note that static routes will be injected only on units that have the Next-Hop as a connected network.
 * **Description** - Free description.
 * **Site** - Site where Route belongs.
 * **State** - Administrative (enable/disable) state of the Route.
 * **Apply to** -  Limit the scope to particular units.
-It’s typically used for Null routes.
+It's typically used for Null routes.

 Example: Default route pointing to a Next-Hop that belongs to one of V-NETs.